 What choices are there for lunch?

-It is also important that you understand the expectation of wearing your uniform well when you are travelling to and from school.
-When you wear your uniform you are representing Emmanuel College and wearing your uniform with pride outside of College is a way to demonstrate your good character.
-Therefore, we expect you to follow the uniform policy when you are travelling to and from College as well as behaving in a way aligned to our expectations and values.
+It is also important to understand the expectation of students wearing our uniform well when travelling to and from school.
+When wearing uniform, students are representing Emmanuel College and wearing uniform with pride outside of College is a way to demonstrate good character.
+Therefore, we expect students to follow the uniform policy when travelling to and from College as well as behaving in a way aligned to our expectations and values.

 The School Uniform Shop within College is closed due to COVID-19.
 We will not be operating an appointment system or any open selling days.
 However, we have a new online uniform store, where you will be able to purchase your child’s uniform.

 The video and this link outlines the ways in which you can purchase your uniform this year.
 For more information about the College uniform, such as style guides and uniform policies please click here to view the uniform page of our website.